microsoft/WhatTheHack/067-FabricLakehouse/Coach/Solution-01.md

 This first challenge is all about finding the data but not importing it (yet).
 The output is a list of datasets that meet the requirements, a strategy for ingesting / processing and a selection of the "best" tool - notebook, dataflow etc. Actual development starts in challenge 2.

-For this challenge, the students will be searching for suitable datasources online.
+For this challenge, the students will be searching for suitable data sources online.
 You should ensure that they are aware of the following:

 - Licensing
 - Copyright